 Their bodies will pick up the smell of the areas they visit.

 So, when rats enter your home, one of the first signs is an inexplicable (but offensive) smell.
-This odor will likely intensify over time as the rats settle in and explore new areas.
+This odor will likely intensify as the rats settle in and explore new areas.

 Aside from the presence of rats, these factors can make your home smell worse: